Pest Control

 Yet, the home had already been sold without the buyer knowing of said infestation.

-In that scenario, the buyer could take the seller to court and potentially sue them for damages and the entirety of the treatment for infestation and repairs following.
+If that happens, the buyer can take the seller to court and ask for compensation.
+This includes the costs of fixing the damage and treating the infestation.

 You’ll Need Professional Guidance

-Due to this, just spraying in a few corners will not be enough to handle the severity of a problem like this.
-Most people do not have the equipment or knowledge on how to handle such a problem in a way that you will have any real peace about.
+Due to this, spraying in a few corners will not be enough to handle the severity of a problem like this.
+Many people don’t have the tools or know-how to handle this problem and find true peace.

 Following Up On the Inspection

 After getting your home inspected, you can expect a few things to happen.
-Suppose the professional determines you were lucky enough to see a few probing winged termites.
+Imagine if the expert says you were fortunate to see some curious flying termites.

 Suppose you were unlucky, and the professional does happen to find evidence of an infestation.

-Still, this is not always guaranteed, so you may have to seek a local hardware store or other means to contact someone skilled at handling these kinds of repairs.
+There is no guarantee, so you may have to find a nearby hardware store or expert for these repairs.

 Conclusion

-Finding flying termites in or around your home can be problematic, but it doesn’t necessarily mean your home is already compromised.
+Discovering flying termites near your home can be a problem, but it doesn’t mean your home is damaged.

 Do You Need a Termite Inspection or Treatment?